Caribbean and Diaspora Studies Conferences and Events

 Keynote Speaker: Simone A. James Alexander (Seton Hall University, USA)

-Maryse Condé is the Caribbean island of Guadeloupe’s most fêted author, one of the French-speaking world’s greatest writers, the recipient of numerous major prizes and accolades, and the author of novels, plays, short stories, children’s books, memoirs and essays that criss-cross the Caribbean and the Black diaspora.
+Maryse Condé was the Caribbean island of Guadeloupe’s most fêted author, one of the French-speaking world’s greatest writers, the recipient of numerous major prizes and accolades, and the author of novels, plays, short stories, children’s books, memoirs and essays that criss-cross the Caribbean and the Black diaspora.

 This conference, Maryse Condé and Caribbean Crossings, will examine how crossings manifest themselves not only geographically, but in multiple intersecting ways in Maryse Condé’s works.
 The conference will also honour her remarkable oeuvre by exploring its interconnections with, and impact on Caribbean literature, theatre and thought more broadly.
 Just one example of Condé’s extraordinary impact in the Caribbean is provided by the echoes of her writings found in the theatres of Ina Césaire, Simone Schwarz-Bart, Gerty Dambury and Suzanne Dracius.